 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the scope of the domestic reverse charge applied in respect of trading in renewable energy certificates.
-See the Domestic reverse charge ― accounting requirements for information on what information needs to be shown on the VAT invoice and how to account for the reverse charge.
+This note should be read in conjunction with the Domestic reverse charge ― overview and Domestic reverse charge ― accounting requirements guidance notes.

-The reverse charge mechanism for businesses trading in renewable energy certificates has been introduced with effect from 14 June 2019 and applies to the buying and selling of renewable energy certificates in the UK from that date.
+The reverse charge mechanism for businesses trading in renewable energy certificates was introduced with effect from 14 June 2019 and applies to the buying and selling of renewable energy certificates in the UK from that date.

 These are certificates that are issued to electricity and gas generators when they produce renewable energy.
-These certificates can be trade
+These certificates can be traded as a commodity which creates an opportunity for fraud to occur.
+These certificates are commonly called Guarantees of Origin (GoOs) and can also be called (this list is not exhaustive):

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.